How do I add a Pricing table to my Editor block?

 Lock the pricing table

 This is usually the case where an admin connects to a CRM, like Salesforce, and the pricing table is generated automatically for the users.
-Once locked, the pricing table can only be unlocked by the entity's admin or manager, not by the users.
+Once locked, the pricing table can only be unlocked by the entity's admin, not by the managers or users.

 To learn how to use the Pricing Table element within Salesforce's products feature, visit this help article.